scthornton/securecode-web/docs/paper/OVERLEAF_ARXIV_UPLOAD.md

 5. **Upload Files**:
    - Select "Upload Files" tab
-   - Upload the `.tar.gz` package OR upload individual files:
+   - Upload the `.zip` or `.tar.gz` package OR upload individual files:
      - `secure-code-v2.tex`
      - All 5 PNG files
    - arXiv will automatically detect the main `.tex` file